KratosMultiphysics/Examples/co_simulation/use_cases/fsi_Coriolis_mass_flow_meter/README.md

 Lastly, the phase shift between displacements at S1 and S2 was calculated to be 7.2763 μs.
 The vibration of the tube under FSI and impulsive load is presented in the following:

 ![FSI vibration](https://github.com/KratosMultiphysics/Examples/blob/master/co_simulation/use_cases/fsi_Coriolis_mass_flow_meter/data/fsi_vibration.gif)

+## References
+Birjandi, A. K., et al. "Development of a high-fidelity partitioned Fluid–Structure Interaction model of an Omega-shaped Coriolis Mass Meter and comparison with experimental data."
+Journal of Fluids and Structures 110 (2022): 103510. (https://www.sciencedirect.com/science/article/abs/pii/S0889974622000068)